open-telemetry/opentelemetry-python/docs/examples/otcollector-metrics/README.rst

     python collector.py

-The metrics are available in the Prometheus dashboard at http://localhost:9090/graph.
+The metrics are available in the Prometheus dashboard at http://localhost:9090/graph, look for the "requests" metric on the list.

 Useful links
 ------------